 Creating a solution using msbuild

 Usually, if you run into this problem, you already have a rather complex solution in place.
 So, I will keep it brief.

 I use a simple console application based on .NET 4.0 in this example.
 Additionally, I will create a _lib directory containing sub-directories for each version of my third-party assemblies.
 (A solution using nuget would be preferable.
 I, however, have not tried this yet.)

 I now create a new build configuration Release_2016, copying settings from the existing Release configuration.

 Subsequently, I define a conditional compilation symbol CRM2016 (any name will do) in the project settings on the Builds tab.
 This is an optional step and may be used for conditional compile.
-However, it’s not necessary for what we want to achieve in this blog entry.
+However, it’s not necessary for what we want to achieve in this example solution.